 One opposite of hope is despair, failure to believe that God’s mercies are never exhausted.
 But hope has other opposites as well.
 Like sloth, or spiritual laziness.
 When faced with the prospect of life forever with God, sloth yawns and says “BOR-ing.”
 Sound familiar?

 Or how about presumption?
 Hope is humble confidence that God won’t give up on me.
-Presumption is the arrogant expectation that God owes me mercy, regardless how neglectful I am of the means of grace, like Mass, prayer, and Confession.
+Presumption is the arrogant expectation that God owes me mercy, regardless how neglectful I am of the ordinary means of grace which he offers us, like Mass, prayer, and Confession.

 Hope is a spiritual muscle.
 But like all muscles, it must be exercise just to survive.
 Unused muscles atrophy.
 Use it or lose it.

 That’s why each year the Church gives us a season of Hope, which we called Advent.
 Though our society has made it a season of indulgence, it is meant to be a season of training.
 It’s time to blow on the spark of spiritual desire within us till it bursts into flame.
 Christmas lights are nice, but it is we who are supposed to be the light of the world.

 This post treats of the theological virtue of hope as desire and confident expectation of eternal joy.
 It is offered as a reflection on the readings for the Second 2nd Sunday of Advent, cycle C (Baruch 5:1-9; Philippians 1:4-6,8-11; Luke 3:1-6).